ocryptocode/ocryptocode/README.md

 ### Personal Pay Hub (PPH)
 It is a project or a program that can interpret queries and classify financial data .

-It is created with some AI models and data manipulation packages .
+It is created using some AI models and data manipulation packages .

 It is an effective and efficient way to keep updated with financial information (transactions , payments , monthly fees ...)

-here is the link to the repository : https://github.com/ocryptocode/PPH  and make sure to check all the branches additionally here is the link to the project's website : https://ocryptocode.github.io/PPH and here is the link to the discord server of PPH : https://discord.gg/xypBVTUZ
+here is the link to the repository : https://github.com/ocryptocode/PPH  and make sure to check all the branches and here is the link to the discord server of PPH : https://discord.gg/xypBVTUZ

 And many more projects to come!

 Feel free to reach out and connect!

+### Crypto Price Tracker
+it's a platform that tracks all of crypto prices movement in real time.

+It is created using Python , Flask and Coinmarketcap API key.

+It is a great way to keep track of all updates in cryptocurrency.

+Here is the link to the repository : https://github.com/ocryptocode/crypto-price-tracker.

+### For more projects check out the repositories that are in my profile ###
+Stay tuned !!!

 ## 🤝 Open to Collaboration